-- 4.3.2 The IP also noted that the landing page (Annexure A) provided as part of the appeal notice was different from that originally provided to the adjudicator by the IP only insofar as a different graphic had been used.
-Although it does not appear that anything material turns on this, the Panel notes that the advert supplied in the appeal notice appears to be for a different service and that the subscription pricing is different. - 4.3.3 The IP then provided its subscription activation process and concluded that "the subscription activation process in respect of the [subscription service] conforms, and has conformed at all relevant times", with the provisions of the Code.
+- 3.3.2 - The IP then provided its subscription activation process and concluded that "the subscription activation process in respect of the [subscription service] conforms, and has conformed at all relevant times", with the provisions of the Code.
 The subscription activation process ensures that the customer is aware that the [subscription service] is a subscription service and that the customer concludes a clearly independent transaction when joining the [subscription service].
-As such, it is submitted that the Adjudicator erred in finding that the provisions of the Code had been breached and the decision should be reversed". - 4.4 The Panel cannot agree. - 4.5 The Panel does not believe that it is correct to state that the adjudicator erred in making a finding based on the material placed before him or her on the basis that there is certain material which the IP failed to submit and the contentions by the IP in this regard are risible. - 4.6 The Panel cannot automatically entertain the introduction of new material at the appeals stage.
+As such, it is submitted that the Adjudicator erred in finding that the provisions of the Code had been breached and the decision should be reversed". - 3.4 The Panel cannot agree. - 3.5 The Panel does not believe that it is correct to state that the adjudicator erred in making a finding based on the material placed before him or her on the basis that there is certain material which the IP failed to submit and the contentions by the IP in this regard are risible. - 3.6 The Panel cannot automatically entertain the introduction of new material at the appeals stage.
 In this regard we refer to the Appeal in respect of complaint 350 at paragraph 5.6.1 ff: - "5.6.1 The SP failed to respond adequately to the complaint at the relevant time which was the time which is most important from the point of view of putting all relevant facts before the Board, ensuring the adjudicator has all the right information, and arguing for the least (if any) sanction in the result.
 The failure of the SP to take adequate action at the appropriate time leaves WASPA in the position where it must make the best of the information to hand, and must make a finding accordingly.